appsdock/docs/src/exceptions.md

 ### Solutions

 - Check current installation and eventually run `adk install`
 - Run `adk util:ssh-gen` for generating new key pairs.
-Please note: All current auth session will not work anymore.
+Please note, that all current auth sessions will not work anymore.

 ## 12001